DataFire/Integrations/integrations/generated/vocadb/README.md

   * listId **required** `integer`: ID of the song list.
   * query `string`: Song name query (optional).
   * songTypes `string`: Filtered song types (optional).
-  * pvServices `string` (values: Nothing, NicoNicoDouga, Youtube, SoundCloud, Vimeo, Piapro, Bilibili, File, LocalFile, Creofuga): Filter by one or more PV services (separated by commas).
+  * pvServices `string` (values: Nothing, NicoNicoDouga, Youtube, SoundCloud, Vimeo, Piapro, Bilibili, File, LocalFile, Creofuga, Bandcamp): Filter by one or more PV services (separated by commas).
 The song will pass the filter if it has a PV for any of the matched services.
   * tagId `array`: Filter by one or more tag Ids (optional).
   * artistId `array`: Filter by artist Id.
   * childVoicebanks `boolean`: Include child voicebanks, if the artist being filtered by has any.